pstadler1990/escompile_py/README.md

 let my_var = 42
 ```

+#### Constants
+Use the `const` modifier after a variable assignment to make it a constant:
+`let MY_CONST = 42 const`.
+You cannot modify constants after the assignment!

 ### Program flow
 `if` / `elseif` / `else` / `endif` allows structuring the control flow of the program.
 ```